monzo/docs/source/includes/_feed_items.md

 {}
 ```

-Creates a new feed item on the user's feed
+Creates a new feed item on the user's feed.
+These can be dismissed.

 ##### Request arguments (for all feed item types)